RajapreethiRajendran/Rajapreethi/README.md

 <h1>Hi, I'm Rajapreethi! <br/><a href="https://github.com/RajapreethiRajendran/portfolio">Programmer</a>, <a href="https://www.linkedin.com/in/rajapreethi-r/"> Professional</a></h1>

-- 🔭 I am an engineering professional with over six years of work experience in software development and I have completed my Master's in High Integrity Systems with a specialized focus on computer science and data analytics, engineering and data science.
+- 🔭 I am an engineering professional with over six years of work experience in software development and I have completed my Master's in High Integrity Systems with a specialized focus on computer science, data analytics, engineering and in data science.

 <h2>Cloud Computing Projects:</h2>